 The Natural Science Tripos at Cambridge is arguably the best undergraduate science course in Britain.
 The first year course encourages breadth, allowing students to study sciences not encountered at school.
 In this foundation year students choose three science subjects and a compulsory mathematics course.
 Many Physical Natural Scientists chose from Chemistry, Materials Science, Earth Sciences, and Physics in their first year, with some opting instead for Biology of Cells in order to get a taste for Biochemistry and Biophysics.

-The 3rd year courses in Natural Science are intended to take students to the edge of knowledge in their subject, and a research project is included in the course at this stage.
+The third year courses in Natural Science are intended to take students to the edge of knowledge in their subject, and a research project is included in the course at this stage.
 In Chemistry, for instance, this may take students into Atmospheric Chemistry, Protein Engineering or High Temperature Superconductors.
 A long way from school titrations!
 Another possibility, for those with a background in Physics, is to change to Astrophysics, which is taught as a 3rd and 4th year subject.
 Most of our Corpus Natural Sciences students opt to stay on for a fourth year, which is excellent preparation for further study at graduate level.
 A full description of the course structure and the many possible subject choices can be found on the University admissions webpage.

-Why Study Physical Natural Sciences at Corpus?
+- Why study Physical Natural Sciences at Corpus?

 Corpus Christi has an extremely strong reputation for Physical Natural Sciences.
 On the Physics and Chemistry side this is reflected by the wide range of research interests to be found among fellows, from Cosmology to Metal Catalysis to Liquid Crystals.
 Sir George Thomson, whose Nobel Prize winning work on electron diffraction is well known, was a Fellow (and later Master) of the College.
 Mr Joe Farman, a former undergraduate, was the discoverer of the hole in the Ozone Layer.
 In 2017, one of our Honorary Fellows and former PhD student Richard Henderson won the Nobel Prize in Chemistry for his work on using the technique of cryo-electron microscopy to study biomolecules.